|Nadya Aisenberg (1929-1999)||In Memoriam.|

 November 1991.
 See new essays on-line at the Azoth

-and workshops in the U.S. and abroad.
+and Braided Lives, as well as My Life, My Body, essays and poems.
 Her work has been translated into 21 languages.
-See

 ||Professor of Creative Writing at Boston University